 The company have three months in which to make a decision on your husband’s flexible working request.
 They can refuse the request if they are unable to accommodate it for one or more of the following business reasons: the burden of additional costs, detrimental effect on ability to meet customer demand, inability to reorganise work among existing staff, inability to recruit additional staff, detrimental impact on quality, detrimental impact on performance, insufficiency of work during the periods you propose to work or planned structural changes.

 The legislation suggests that the test for refusing a request is subjective on the part of the employer.
 Therefore if they consider that one of the ground applies, the test is satisfied.
-The test does not, on the face of it, import any question of reasonableness into your employer’s judgment.
+The test does not, on the face of it, import any question of reasonableness into your employer’s judgement.
 Assuming that one of the eight reasons listed above is given, you could only challenge your employer’s decision if their view is based on incorrect facts.

 If the request is refused initially then your husband should appeal the decision.
 The legislation does not expressly require his employer to allow him an appeal, but the ACAS code suggests that he should be allowed to do so as it may reveal new information or an omission in the procedure used when considering his initial request.